remix-run/react-router/packages/react-router-dom/docs/api/Link.md

 An object that can have any of the following properties:
   * `pathname`: A string representing the path to link to.
-  * `search`: A string represenation of query parameters.
+  * `search`: A string representation of query parameters.
   * `hash`: A hash to put in the URL, e.g. `#a-hash`.
   * `state`: State to persist to the `location`.